bilal-chughtai/site/src/products.md

 **[Doorframe Pullup Bar](https://amzn.eu/d/6gIDTSh)**.
 Easy to remove, sturdy, doesn't damage your doorframe, and elevates the bar a bit.

 **Hooks**.
 Things should have places.
-This reduces clutter and saves you time when finding them.
+This reduces clutter and saves you time when finding things.
 Having that place be on your wall is an efficient use of space.
 I use [these](https://amzn.eu/d/8c4wyXn) and [this](https://www.amazon.co.uk/dp/B07W6SVDK7?th=1) but the exact brand is not important.

 **[Book Darts](https://www.lesswrong.com/posts/n6nsPzJWurKWKk2pA/somebody-invented-a-better-bookmark)**.
 Better bookmarks.
 If in the UK buy from [here](https://theliterarygiftshop.co.uk/products/book-darts-mixed-tin?variant=43067965800678).